-As competition in the banking sector has become stiffer than ever, especially with the digitalization of the financial industry, banks have been looking how to improve their efficiency.
+As competition in the banking sector became stiffer, banks have been looking to improve efficiency, using BI tools.

 One solution is to make a better use of large amounts of data that banks have collected over the years.
 The problem is that having a lot of data in and of itself won’t really solve issues at hand.
 One needs to have the right tools and skillset to make a proper use of data.